umbraco/UmbracoDocs/Documentation/Installation/load-balancing.md

 And, you'll need a load balancer to do your load balancing obviously!

 ##DNS
 Each server in your cluster will require a custom unique DNS name assigned to the host header for the IIS install for this website.
-This is so Umbraco knows which server nodes to replicate it's cached content with.
+This is so Umbraco knows which server nodes to replicate its cached content with.

 An example of how to setup DNS and host headers between 3 load balanced servers: